 # Position Lifecycle

 <mark style="color:$info;">This section describes how a leveraged prediction market position moves from creation to settlement.
 All user actions occur through the originating front-end.
-Dimes executes and maintains the underlying hedge and synthetic exposure through Multiply.</mark>
+Dimes executes and maintains the underlying hedge through Multiply.</mark>

 {% stepper %}